Cracked Pot Meditations – Introverts Versus Extroverts

 I know that it isn’t the right thing to do.

-so I won’t feel so alone anymore,
+So I won’t feel so alone anymore,

 because it takes four minutes of not being noticed,